-- Creating a Root Volume Group Backup to Tape or File on page 14-4 - System Backup to CD-R, DVD-R, or DVD-RAM on page 14-6 - User Volume Group Backup on page 14-11 installp -agqXd device bos.sysmgt.sysbr where device is the location of the software; for example, /dev/cd0 for CD-ROM drive.
+- "Creating a Root Volume Group Backup to Tape or File" - "System Backup to CD-R, DVD-R, or DVD-RAM" on page 131 - "User Volume Group Backup" on page 135 installp -agqXd device bos.sysmgt.sysbr where device is the location of the software; for example, /dev/cd0 for CD-ROM drive.

 If the Islpp command does not list the bos.sysmgt.sysbr fileset, install it before continuing with the backup procedure.
-Refer to Optional Software Products and Service Updates on page 12-1 for instructions, or enter the following command:
+Refer to Chapter 10, "Optional Software Products and Service Updates," on page 81 for instructions, or enter the following command: